What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parenting encourages a positive and nurturing parent-child relationship.
 The open communication, trust, and understanding that are inherent in this approach create an environment where children feel comfortable expressing themselves and seeking guidance from their parents.

-This strong bond builds a foundation of trust and mutual respect, which becomes particularly important during adolescence when children may face more challenging situations and decisions.
+A strong bond can help build a foundation of trust and mutual respect, which becomes particularly important during adolescence when children may face more challenging situations and decisions.

 1. Warmth and nurturance